 Year of the Nurse is my effort to get back to ground-zero again, a book both my therapist and my friends suggested I write, collated out of my journals, emails, tweets, and thoughts from last year, in an effort to acknowledge what I — and millions of other nurses — went through, to try to find some peace and rest.

-Here’s an excerpt of it, from 12/4/2020, when the holidays as a covid nurse were on the horizon, and everyone in healthcare was well aware so many people were going to die — please note that I was a liar then, I definitely needed therapy, and I am still in it now:
+Below is an excerpt of Year of the Nurse, from December 4, 2020, when the holidays as a Covid nurse were on the horizon, and everyone in healthcare was well aware so many people were going to die.

 It’s been a hard day to concentrate, really.
 I can feel the wheels falling off again inside my head, re: work and covid and people online and in the world still being maskless, anti-vax dumbasses.